damato-design/blog/src/posts/dynamic-storybook.md

 export const emoji = { args: { children: '😀😎👍💯' } };
 ```

 However, if you know anything about the JavaScript module ecosystem you'll see the problem with my goal. **There's no way to generate stories using CSF**.
-In fact, Storybook doesn't even treat this file as a _real_ module.
+In fact, Storybook doesn't even treat this file as a _real_ module at first.
 Storybook will actually read this file, create an [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and then begin parsing the file for information [[source]](https://github.com/storybookjs/storybook/blob/next/lib/csf-tools/src/CsfFile.ts).

 Let's compare this to the original `storiesOf()` method of writing stories.